Immutable Log Storage as a Service on Private and Public Blockchains: Validation Case Study

 \subsubsection{Rationale for choosing Ethereum}

-While the focus of some public blockchains (such as Bitcoin and Litecoin) is on financial transactions, other public blockchains such as Ethereum try to provide different applications and use cases for blockchain technology.
+While the focus of some public blockchains (such as Bitcoin and Litecoin) is on financial transactions, other public blockchains such as Ethereum try to provide different use cases for blockchains.
 Coherently, Ethereum provides the developer with an end-to-end system for building various distributed applications~\cite{wood2014ethereum}.

-Ethereum provides a robust platform for designing and deploying smart contracts.
 The smart contracts are autonomous pieces of code~\cite{szabo1997idea}.
-They are deployed over the blockchain and are stored in blocks.
-Upon being called, like a function, smart contracts can interact with the user data or data stored in the blockchain.
-Ethereum has developed Solidity~\cite{solidity}, a high-level language for developers who want to build and deploy smart contracts on Ethereum blockchain.
-Additionally, to make the programming of smart contracts simpler, the Ethereum team has provided Remix~\cite{remix}: an online/offline Integrated Development Environment (IDE) for coding and compiling Solidity code.
+They are deployed over the blockchain and upon being called, can interact with the user data or data stored in the blockchain.
+Ethereum has developed Solidity~\cite{solidity}, a high-level language for smart contracts, and Remix~\cite{remix}, an Integrated Development Environment (IDE) for Solidity.

-Ethereum works based on the Ether currency.
-Ether is a necessary element for operating Ethereum and is a form of payment made by the platform clients to the machines executing the requested operations (mainly smart contracts).
-All financial transactions, such as incentives and transaction fees, are paid in Ether.
-Ether also allows Ethereum to remain a healthy network as it encourages developers to write quality applications, as the inefficient code will cost more to run~\cite{ether}.

-Given the popularity of Ethereum, its wide range of use cases, and its widely available development tools, we have selected Ethereum as the public blockchain platform for integration with the LCaaS.
+Given the popularity of Ethereum, we have selected Ethereum as the public blockchain platform for integration with the LCaaS.